 Although squamous features are present in TCC variants with mixed histology, the definition of SCC or pure SCC is reserved for tumors that only contain squamous components without any evidence of urothelial components.
-If any component of conventional urothelial carcinoma or urothelial carcinoma in situis present, even focally, tumor is designated as urothelial carcinoma with squamous differentiation.
+If any component of conventional urothelial carcinoma or urothelial carcinoma in situ is present, even focally, tumor is designated as urothelial carcinoma with squamous differentiation.

-The differential diagnosis are urothelial carcinoma with squamous differentiation, verrucous carcinoma and secondary spread of squamous cell carcinoma primary to another site, e.g. cervix, penis, anus.
+The differential diagnosis are urothelial carcinoma with squamous differentiation, verrucose carcinoma and secondary spread of squamous cell carcinoma primary to another site, e.g. cervix, penis, anus.
 In difficult condition, the distinction requires evaluation of the entire resected tumor.
-In addition, careful clinical, imaging techniques correlation is advised to ensure the tumor is compatible with a bladder primary or metastatic origin.In verrucous carcinoma tumor is well differentiated with "pushing" border in lamina propria,no infiltrating nests of tumor is noted.
-Pure verrucous carcinoma has better prognosis with no metastatic risk.The pathological prognostics of SCC include tumor stage, grade, lymphovascular, and presence of lymph nodeinvolvement .
-[18], [19].
+In addition, careful clinical, imaging techniques correlation is advised to ensure the tumor is compatible with a bladder primary or metastatic origin.
+In verrucous carcinoma tumor is well differentiated with "pushing" border in lamina propria, no infiltrating nests of tumor is noted.
+Pure verrucous carcinoma has better prognosis with no metastatic risk.
+The pathological prognostics of SCC include tumor stage, grade, lymphovascular, and presence of lymph node involvement [18], [19].

-Figure 5: Photomicrograph showing squmous cell carcinoma.
-The urothelium is normal.
-(Haematoxylin & Eosin stain, 100x).
+Figure 4.
+Photomicrograph showing well to moderately differentiated squmous cell carcinoma with muscle invasion (Haematoxylin & Eosin stain, 100x).